-William also provides expertise in all aspects of the law of landlord and tenant, including business tenancy renewals, dilapidations, enfranchisement, forfeiture, leasehold covenants and service charge disputes.
+William also provides expertise in all aspects of the law of landlord and tenant, including business tenancy renewals, dilapidations, forfeiture, leasehold covenants and service charge disputes.

 He is a Judge of the First Tier Tribunal (Property Chamber) for both land registration and residential property cases.

-He has also been instructed in a number of cases involving disputes about sporting and fishing rights.
+William’s expertise in property law extends to cases where property rights and principles of insolvency meet, and he has also been instructed in a number of cases involving disputes about sporting and fishing rights.

 William acts for a wide range of clients and welcomes direct professional access work.
 He is also a trained mediator who can offer his services to those looking to mediate property disputes.

 He is also a member of the Attorney-General’s A Panel of Counsel to the Crown in civil matters and regularly acts for a variety of government agencies.

 Artist Court Collective Ltd v.
 Khan, EWHC 2453 (Ch), Ch 53